sreenathvemula/llm-religious-representation-probe/README.md

 ## Generalizing beyond this case study

-The framework takes a `target entity` and two `attribute sets` as input — nothing about it is specific to Christianity.
-The same probe answers, for any contested figure or idea:
+The framework takes a `target entity` and two `attribute sets` as input.
+The same probe must be extended for any contested figure or idea:

-- *Muhammad, Buddha, Krishna, Guru Nanak* — does a model encode each as unique, or flatten them toward a generic "religious figure" centroid?
+- *Muhammad, Buddha, Krishna* — does a model encode each as unique, or flatten them toward a generic "religious figure" centroid?
-- *Political / ideological terms* — capitalism vs. socialism, etc.
+- *Political / ideological terms* — capitalism vs. socialism, right vs. left vs. central wings, etc.
 - *Demographic bias* — the original WEAT use case (career/gender, name/race).

 Swapping the case study is a matter of editing the two attribute lists at the top of